ReflectionHLE/ReflectionHLE/README.md

 --------------------------------------------

-- Minor source code modifications and static data additions, for reproduction of Catacomb 3-D v1.00.
+- Minor source code modifications and static data additions, for reproduction of Catacomb 3-D v1.00 and The Catacomb Abyss v1.13.
-- Minor source code modifications and static data additions, for reproduction of The Catacomb Abyss Shareware v1.13.
+- Reconstructed source codes for INTRO.EXE/CATABYSS.EXE/CATARM.EXE/CATAPOC.EXE
-- Reconstructed source codes for the INTRO.EXE and LOADSCN.EXE programs distributed with The Catacomb Abyss v1.13.
+(intro with title screen and credits) and LOADSCN.EXE (screens shown on quit), a couple of DOS programs distributed with the Catacomb Adventure Series (or at least specific versions of the episodes).

-- As of November 30 2014, these can be found here: https://bitbucket.org/NY00123/gamesrc-ver-recreation/
+As of December 20 2014, these can be found here: https://bitbucket.org/NY00123/gamesrc-ver-recreation/

 ------------
 Terms of use
 ------------

-Ref Keen Dreams, Ref Catacomb 3-D, Ref Catacomb Abyss and the DBOPL emulator are released under the GNU GPLv2+.
+Ref Keen Dreams, Ref Catacomb 3-D, Ref Catacomb Abyss, Ref Catacomb Armageddon, Ref Catacomb Apocalypse and the DBOPL emulator are released under the GNU GPLv2+.
 See LICENSE for more details.

 Note that this does not cover the static data included for usage with Ref Keen Dreams.
 However, as an exception to the terms above you may link and distribute